Estate Planning & Probate: Answers To Common Questions

 Are you prepared to deal with a will contest?
 There is some disagreement in our family over the estate.

 Disagreements about estates are all too common.
 When we represent clients in will contest situations, we offer our advice based on many years of experience working with many families.
-Litigation is sometimes unavoidable, and may involve third parties such as creditors or business partners.
-When family members gear up to fight each other in a will contest, we remind them that money can be replaced, but a brother or sister is irreplaceable.
-Is it truly worth it to you to fight with your brother or sister for the sake of financial gain — but to lose valuable relationships in the process?
+Litigation is sometimes unavoidable and in some cases may involve third parties such as creditors or business partners.
+When family members gear up to fight each other in a will contest, we remind them that money can be replaced, but a family relationship (brother or sister) is irreplaceable.
+As attorneys and counselors we often ask, is it truly worth it to you to fight with your brother or sister for the sake of financial gain — but to lose valuable relationships in the process?

 Our family member died without a will.
 How do we go about settling the estate?